to-top

 You'd better save your configuration as preset from time to time save.
 Sometimes Cubase' config files get corrupted and don't work.
 So it is a good idea to back-up them.

-My hotkeys preset: download.
+My shortcuts preset: download.
 Just in case.
 It is better to make your own personal shortcuts preset.

 Tools